bankenichi/llama-config-ui/README.md

 - **▶ Start Server** runs `run-llama.ps1` in the `llamacpp` directory via PowerShell, records the PID in `server.pid`.
 - **⏹ Stop Server** reads that PID and runs `taskkill /F /PID …`.
 - The status pill polls `/api/status` every 10 s.
+- **Launch Opencode** runs Opencode and launches it into a separate terminal.

 This is intentionally minimal — it doesn't capture stdout or restart on crash.
 For long-running production setups you'd want something heavier.